-Each winter 31KM of fire defendable lines or access routes are cut on the Borough's heaths.
+Each winter we cut 31KM of fire defendable lines or access routes on Poole's heathland.

-On each site the Council assesses where the lines should be cut and this is approved in conjunction with Natural England.
-The lines assist the Dorset Fire and Rescue Service (DFRS) by ensuring that they:
+On each site we assess where the lines should be cut and this is approved in conjunction with Natural England.
+The lines assist the Dorset Fire and Rescue Service (DFRS) by:

-- Reduce the damage done by heathland fires, whether it is to slow the spread of fire across the heath, particularly side or back burn, rather than the front of the fire.
+- reducing the damage done by heathland fires, whether it is to slow the spread of fire across the heath, particularly side or back burn, rather than the front of the fire

-- Rreduce the risk of damage to neighbouring properties.
+- reducing the risk of damage to neighbouring properties

 Wherever possible we ensure that the wildlife benefits from fire management.
 Short vegetation can encourage:

-- Provision (away from paths) for ground nesting birds.
+- opportunities (away from paths) for ground nesting birds